NeonGeckoCom/neon-docs/docs/skill_development/skill-structure/lifecycle-methods.md

 ---
 description: >-
-  Mycroft Skills provide a number of methods to perform actions at different points during the lifecycle of the Class instance.
+  Neon Skills provide a number of methods to perform actions at different points during the lifecycle of the Class instance.
 ---

 # Lifecycle Methods

-The MycroftSkill class that all Skills inherit from contains a number of methods that can be overridden by an instance of the Class.
+The NeonSkill class that all Skills inherit from contains a number of methods that can be overridden by an instance of the Class.
 This enables a Skill to execute code at specific points in the lifecycle of a Skill.
 Each of these is optional, meaning none are required to be defined in your Skill.

 ## **\_\_init\_\_**

 The `__init__` method is called when the Skill is first constructed.
-It is often used to declare variables or perform setup actions, however it cannot utilize other MycroftSkill methods and properties as the class does not yet exist.
+It is often used to declare variables or perform setup actions, however it cannot utilize other NeonSkill methods and properties as the class does not yet exist.
 This includes `self.bus`and `self.settings` which must instead be called from your Skill's `initialize` method.

-Th `__init__` method is optional, but if used, the `__init__` method from the Super Class \(MycroftSkill\) must be called.
+Th `__init__` method is optional, but if used, the `__init__` method from the Super Class \(NeonSkill\) must be called.

 In the following example we assign a variable `learning` to be `True`.
 The variable is appended to the instance using `self` so that we can access this variable in any part of our Skill.